vycontrol/vycontrol/README.md

 Will give 20.05.05.1010

-## lifecycle
-* initially LTS (Long Term Support) versions will be supported by 6 months just to bugfixes
-* in the future we will extend the time span of LTS versions

 # installation

 * for your security edit SECRET_KEY in inside Django settings.py and change to something random, maybe using